MicrosoftDocs/azure-docs-cli/azure-cli-docs/install-az-cli2.md

 ## Install with pip

-For those familiar with pip, use the following:
+For those familiar with pip, use the following command from the shell:

 ```command
 $ pip install azure-cli